 Level of participation: 2 - watch the Merina’s unique ritual - and join the attendant party.

-Traditional Malagasay culture is rooted in respect for its ancestors, as the Merina people’s Famadihana exhumation ceremony bears testament to.
 The living family members gather at the clan’s tomb, where stone and mud are prised open and straw-wrapped ancestors passed out above bobbing, dancing heads.
 The family lovingly re-wraps its dear departed in special lambas (scarves) and sprays them with perfume.
 Women who are having trouble conceiving take a fragment of the old shroud and slip it under their mattress.

 Having labelled the ancestral bundles with felt-tip pens, the family members sit in contemplation with the bodies in their laps.
 Some line up for photos with their forefathers laid out neatly in the foreground.
 The ancestors are then danced around the tomb and returned to their resting place, along with offerings of money, alcohol and photos of the deceased.

 Unless there’s a time of crisis, the ritual won’t be repeated for another seven years.
 This is good news for the family, which has to pay for the huge party that builds up to the exhumation.